sudo-michael/ACPG/README.md

         "mc": [10000], (only for ACPG)
         "lrc":[100000] (only for ACPG)
 }

-"env": env=0 is Cliff world, env=1 is Deep sea treasure

-"num_iterations": number of actor iterations for update

-"run": number of runs
+"env": env=0 is Cliff world, env=1 is Deep sea treasure "num_iterations": number of actor iterations for update "run": number of runs
 "eta": actor step size
 "c":
 "iht_size":  feature dimension

-"num_tiles": number of tiles in tile coding feature generation

-"tiling_size": size of tiles in tile coding feature generation

-"mc": maximum number of iterations for critic optimization

-"lrc": maximum step size for critic optimization
+"num_tiles": number of tiles in tile coding feature generation "tiling_size": size of tiles in tile coding feature generation "mc": maximum number of iterations for critic optimization "lrc": maximum step size for critic optimization
 ```

+To run the TD algorithm for direct representation use:
+`python GridWrold_ModelBased/Direct_TabularNPG_LFATD.py`

+To run the ACPG algorithm for direct representation use:
+`python GridWrold_ModelBased/Direct_TabularACPG_LFAACPG.py`

+To run the TD algorithm for sofmtax representation use:
+`python GridWrold_ModelBased/Softmax_TabularsMDPO_LFATD.py`

+To run the ACPG algorithm for softmax representation use:
+`python GridWrold_ModelBased/Softmax_TabularsMDPO_LFAACPG.py`